 The ArcPy package is part of the default Python distribution arcgispro-py3 that is provided with ArcGIS Pro and ArcGIS Server.

 Create an environment with ArcPy by cloning arcgispro-py3.
-You can clone an environment using the Package Manager in ArcGIS Pro, or the conda command line application from the Python Command Prompt.
+An environment can cloned using the Python Package Manager in ArcGIS Pro, or the conda command line application from the Python Command Prompt.

-Beginning with ArcGIS Pro 2.7, you can add ArcPy to an existing Python 3 environment, as long as its package versions are not in conflict.
+At ArcGIS Pro 2.7, ArcPy can also be added to an existing Python environment, as long as its package versions are not in conflict.
 To add ArcPy, use conda to install ArcPy from the Esri channel on Anaconda Cloud.
-From the Python Command Prompt, run the following command with the appropriate release number:
+From the Python Command Prompt, run the following command: conda install arcpy -c esri.